hengshiyu/geeCRT/README.md

 For the individual-level data, we use the `geemaee()` function to estimate the marginal mean and correlation parameters in CRTs.
 We use two simulated stepped wedge CRT datasets with true nested exchangeable correlation structure to illustrate the `geemaee()` function examples.
 We first create an auxiliary function `createzCrossSec()` to help create the design matrix for the estimating equations of the correlation parameters.
 We then collect design matrix `X` for the mean parameters with five period indicators and the treatment indicator.

-We implement the `geemaee()` function on both the continuous outcome and binary outcome using the nested exchangeable correlation structure, and consider both matrix-adjusted estimating equations (MAEE) with `alpadj = TRUE` and uncorrected generalized estimating equations (GEE) with `alpadj = FALSE`.
+We implement the `geemaee()` function on both the continuous, binary and count outcomes using the nested exchangeable correlation structure, and consider both matrix-adjusted estimating equations (MAEE) with `alpadj = TRUE` and uncorrected generalized estimating equations (GEE) with `alpadj = FALSE`.
+We use the binary outcome for the count outcome type of the `geemaee()` function, and consider both `poisson` and `quasipoisson` distributions for the count outcome.
 For the `shrink` argument, we use the `"ALPHA"` method to tune step sizes and focus on using estimated variances in the correlation estimating equations rather than using unit variances by specifying `makevone = FALSE`.

 ```r